catalyst-cooperative/pudl/docs/data_access.rst

        Select data to download as CSVs for local analysis in spreadsheets.
        Create sharable links to a particular selection of data.
        Access PUDL data via a REST API.
+   * - :ref:`access-kaggle`
+     - Data scientist, data analyst, Jupyter notebook user
+     - Easy Jupyter notebook access to all PUDL data products, including example notebooks.
+Updated weekly based on the nightly builds.
    * - :ref:`access-nightly-builds`
      - Cloud Developer, Database User, Beta Tester
-     - Get the freshest data that has passed all data validations, updated most weekday mornings.
-Fast downloads from AWS S3 storage buckets.
+     - Get the freshest data that has passed all of our data validations, updated most weekday mornings.
+Fast, free downloads from AWS S3 storage buckets.
    * - :ref:`access-zenodo`
      - Researcher, Database User, Notebook Analyst
      - Use a stable, citable, fully processed version of the PUDL on your own computer.
-       Use PUDL in Jupyer Notebooks running in a stable, archived Docker container.
        Access the SQLite DB and Parquet files directly using any toolset.
    * - :ref:`access-development`
      - Python Developer, Data Wrangler